likvid-bank/likvid-cloudfoundation/kit/azure/buildingblocks/subscription/README.md

 ---
-name: Azure Building Block - Subscription Budget Alert
+name: Azure Building Block - Subscription Baseline
 summary: |
-  Building block module for adding a simple monthly budget alert to a subscription.
+  Baseline for all subscriptions managed by the Likvid Bank Cloud Foundation Team.
 ---

-# Azure Subscription Budget Alert
+# Azure Subscription Baseline

 This documentation is intended as a reference documentation for cloud foundation or platform engineers using this module.

 ## Permissions

-This is a very simple building block backplane, which means it sets up permission to deploy the building block across all subscriptions underneath a management group (typically the top-level management group for landing zones).
+This is a very simple building block, which means we let the SPN have access to deploy budget alerts across all subscriptions underneath a management group (typically the top-level management group for landing zones).

 <!-- BEGIN_TF_DOCS -->